eleanorfrajka/MOC-transport/docs/source/installation.md

 ```
 ### Install for contributing

-Or, to install a local, development version of amocarray, clone the repository, open a terminal in teh root directory (next to this readme file) and run these commands:
+Or, to install a local, development version of amocarray, clone the repository, open a terminal in the root directory (next to this readme file) and run these commands:

 ```sh
 git clone https://github.com/AMOCcommunity/amocarray.git